Want a beautiful, healthy baby? Get a FREE mini-course in nutrition for fertility, pregnancy, and baby's first foods! Click here to learn more.

 Where to Find a Kombucha SCOBY

 If you want to eliminate a lot of the guesswork, you can buy a SCOBY online from a reputable source.
-I recommend these companies.
+I recommend this company.

 Have you ever tested the alcohol content of your kombucha from either the first and/or second ferment?
 I recently used a hydrometer and tested the first batch at .5%; 2nd ferment I think added about another .5% or less for around 1% total alcohol by volume.
 Not sure if it’s accurate though!